sagemath/sagewiki_to_gh-2022-10-10/days77.md

  * Robert Lehmann, Sunday 9pm, to Tuesday 4pm
  * Antoine Teutsch, (Wednesday evening to Saturday morning)

+= Remote Participants =

+ * Travis Scrimshaw: I fly on Wednesday afternoon (Minneapolis time) and arrive Thursday afternoon (Germany time), but I am basically free all day Tuesday (and I wake up early).
+I will happy to join on Thursday or Friday as well.

 = Programme and topics =

 Tentative title: '''''Sage developer days on packaging, portability, documentation tools'''''.